n_build_threads. Controls the number of threads used to build

 began development and so should probably always be used with the default

-setting.
+init = "spectral" setting.
 However, it is not set by default to maintain

-backwards compatibility with older versions of uwot
+backwards compatibility with older versions of uwot.ret_extra = c("sigma") is now supported by lvish.
+The Gaussian bandwidths

-vector.
+are returned in a sigma vector.
 In addition, a vector of intrinsic

 dimensionalities estimated for each point using an analytical expression of the